 When it comes to child custody and visitation rights, the parents are the first people who typically come to mind.
-Grandparents can also play a significant role in a child’s life, and there are certain cases where their rights must be protected. if you need help protecting your relationship with your grandchildren, call Jacobson & Fox, L.L.C.
+Grandparents can also play a significant role in a child’s life, and there are certain cases where their rights must be protected. if you need help protecting your relationship with your grandchildren or want to learn more about grandparent rights in Kansas, call Jacobson & Fox, L.L.C.

 Grandparents Have Rights in Kansas

 Grandparents can become just as attached to a grandchild as anyone.
 When the children's parent's relationship ends it can seriously put grandparents' time with the child at risk.
 This is where law firms like Jacobson & Fox, L.L.C. come in.
 We work with grandparents seeking visitation rights.

 While the issue of grandparents' visitation rights is never straightforward and simple, under Kansas law grandparents have a legal right to request court-ordered visitations with their grandchildren after a divorce or death of a parent.
 A court would most likely grant visits with the child if the grandparents can prove they've established a substantial relationship with their grandchild.

 Grandparents making the legal request for child visitation rights have what's known as the "burden of proof."
 This just means they have the responsibility to provide evidence to the Kansas judge that they have a relationship and are a substantial part of the child's life.
 They also need to prove that visitation rights are in the best interests for the child.